streamlinedcms/client-sdk/INTEGRATION.md

 ### Text (`data-scms-text`)

-For plain text content like headings, labels, and simple paragraphs.
+Use text for any single piece of content: headings, paragraphs, labels, captions, etc. Authors get a clean inline editing experience.

 ```html
 <h1 data-scms-text="hero-title">Welcome to Our Site</h1>
 <p data-scms-text="hero-subtitle">We build great products.</p>
 ```

+**Prefer text over HTML.** If you have three headings, use three `data-scms-text` elements—not one `data-scms-html` containing all three.
+This gives authors a better editing experience and keeps content structured.

 ### HTML (`data-scms-html`)

-For rich content that needs formatting (bold, italic, lists, etc.).
+Use HTML only when the author needs to control the actual HTML code, or when a combination of other element types (text, link, image) won't work.
 Authors edit via a code editor in the toolbar.

 ```html
 <div data-scms-html="about-content">